Hi, I’m Liam McLoughlin, and for all my sins, I’m a political researcher.

 I have a fairly substantial video games collection.
 I also abuse technology a lot.

 Talking of games.
-My handle, Leelum, is a tag I’ve been using online since I was 14.
+My handle, Leelum, is a tag I’ve been using since forever.

 I take photos, Film & Digital.